WooCommerce Code Reference

 has()

-Returns true if the container can return an entry for the given identifier.
+Returns true if the container can return an instance of the given class or false otherwise.

 Parameters